4 walking days

 The left bank takes you through the lovely St Katherine’s Docks and into Wapping.
 Stop for a pint at Ian McKellan’s pub, The Grapes, where Charles Dickens used to frequent.
 On both sides you can step down to the beached shoreline and try some mudlarking – hunting for relics.
 Past Wapping you walk through Canary Wharf where you can marvel at how this area has been transformed from decaying docklands to a financial hub.
 Past Canary Wharf you walk under the Thames via a foot tunnel to re-emerge at Greenwich.

 Built in 1982 at a cost of £534m, the Thames Barrier is designed to prevent rising sea levels from flooding the Thames.
 There is a visitors centre where you can get a cup of tea.
 And that’s about it.
+The walk on to Woolwich is uninspiring – although transport links from there back to Greenwich and London are better.

 You will be staying back at Greenwich.
 There are a few ways to get back.
 The nearest tube station is Charlton, which is a 0.8 mile walk (included in the mileage above).
 From there you can take a train to Greenwich.
 You can also walk back to the pier at North Greenwich and catch the Thames Clipper boat service to Greenwich arriving in style.